jcolag/entropy-arbitrage/2020-02-06-trek-naked-time.md

 Especially depending on what he was about to say when he got cut off, this is potentially a sign of pretty terrible sentiments hiding just beneath the surface.
 And there's also an obvious legacy of sexism in the "universal suffrage" quip, which was clearly intended to be funny.

-On the suffrage point, keep in mind that the United States would be celebrating the 46th anniversary of the [Nineteenth Amendment](https://en.wikipedia.org/wiki/Nineteenth_Amendment_to_the_United_States_Constitution), but Switzerland was still five years away from granting women the right to vote in federal elections and there are still countries struggling with this question.
+On the suffrage point, keep in mind that the United States would be celebrating the 46th anniversary of the {% wiki Nineteenth_Amendment_to_the_United_States_Constitution|Nineteenth Amendment|en %}, but Switzerland was still five years away from granting women the right to vote in federal elections and there are still countries struggling with this question.

  > **RILEY**: You know something?
 You have such lovely eyes, pretty lady.
  >